 - Hepatic encephalopathy and brain ischemia

-So what does this all mean?
+So, what does this all mean?
 Unfortunately, not much in terms of practical application.
-Most all of these studies were done on animal models in controlled settings.
-Clinical evidence on CBD for memory loss is still largely lacking, and until more data is collected, we cannot definitively say that something like CBD oil will work to improve memory directly.
+Most of these studies were performed on animal models in controlled settings.
+Clinical evidence on CBD for memory loss is still largely lacking.
+Until more data is collected, we cannot definitively say that CBD oil will improve memory directly.

 CBD, Memory, and Addiction

-In addition to the publications above, an additional study suggests that CBD can aid in addiction recovery via effects on memory.
+In addition to the publications above, this study suggests that CBD can aid in addiction recovery via effects on memory.